Developer Guide

 - Above describes the UI component for the

-, the way it works is the same, butModel
+TaskList, the way it works is the same, butModelis changed toTaskBookModel, andPersonis changed toTask.

 3.3 Logic component